General Options

 IRI software makes it easy for data and information stewards to control the data that Data Warehouse ETL architects, business users, governance teams, and report designers can access or affect.
 The ability to mask data during movement, manipulation, and reporting (for example), allows you to build data stewardship into your processes.

-The platform-agnostic and server-independent nature of IRI software also means that you can use existing frameworks like LDAP and Active Directory (AD) object assignments to manually apply role based access controls (RBAC) at various levels (data sources and targets plus IRI metadata, and executable files, for example).
+The platform-agnostic and server-independent nature of IRI software also means that you can use existing frameworks like LDAP and Active Directory (AD) object assignments to manually apply role based access controls (RBAC) at various levels (data sources and targets plus IRI metadata, and executable files, for example) using existing database and encryption key management authorization frameworks.

 IRI metadata access and activity can be further role-managed through free Eclipse team plug-ins like Git, CVS, and Subversion, or the erwin EDGE (Quest data governance) platform's IAM-controlled release manager for ETL, data quality, data masking, etc. projects in the IRI Voracity platform (which includes FieldShield, DarkShield, et al).